-If you are unlucky enough to be accused of a crime you may be one of those that is effected by the government making it increasingly difficult for people to get Legal Aid so that they can be defended by specialists who are trained in this complex area of law.
+If you are unlucky enough to be accused of a crime, you may be one of those affected by the government making it increasingly difficult for people to get legal aid so that they can be defended by trained specialists.

-In the blue corner, the team is well equipped, they have had months of time to prepare, get their “house in order”, work out their strategy and plan how they intend to execute that strategy on the day of the competition.
-The blue corner has an almost unlimited budget, if they need to spend a little more to get the right training and experience of trainers, they can do that, if they need more time before setting the date for the competition, they can pull the strings and postpone when the competition starts.
+In the blue corner, the team is well equipped.
+They have had months to prepare, get their “house in order”, work out their strategy and plan how they intend to execute that strategy on the day of the competition.
+The Blue Team has an almost unlimited budget, and if they need to spend a little more to get the right training and experience of trainers, they can do so.
+If they need more time before setting the date for the competition, they can pull the strings and postpone when it starts.

 In the red corner, there is you – but now pause to consider the following:

-• who is talking you through the strategy that you need to adopt as you prepare for the competition;
+- Who is talking you through the strategy that you need?

-• who is telling you what the Blue Team will be planning and how they will be looking to play their hand during the competition;
+- Who is telling you what the Blue Team will be planning and how they will be looking to play their hand?

-• who is responding to the demands from the Red Team when they are asking for technical information; and
+- Who is responding to the demands from the Red Team when they are asking for technical information?

 Now, imagine the above scenario is a court case.

-The Blue Team has the support of the Police, the Witness Support services, “Victim” support, the Crown Prosecution Service – the Blue Team is represented by a skilled advocate, trained with many years of experience as to how to conduct a criminal case, making you look bad, presenting all their points with great skill and aplomb.
+The Blue Team has the support of the police, the witness support services, victim support and the Crown Prosecution Service.
+They are represented by a skilled advocate, trained with many years of experience as to how to conduct a criminal case, who can make you look bad, presenting all their points with great skill and aplomb.

-The Red Team – is it just you?
-Now, you might be able to get some of the information that you think you need from Google – it can tell you a great deal but it can’t be specific to your case and it can’t tell you how to cope with the surprises, and you certainly won’t be using it in court.
-And, of course, it will only tell you what you think you should know, not what you need to know and when you need to know it.
+On the Red Team, you might be able to get some of the information that you think you need from Google.
+It can tell you a great deal, but it can’t be specific to your case and it can’t tell you how to cope with the surprises – and you certainly won’t be using it in court.
+Plus, it will only tell you what you think you should know, not what you need to know and when you need to know it.
 There is no substitute for experience.

-And of course it’s not – if you are not legally represented you are at a massive disadvantage – do you even stand a chance you might think?
+And of course, it’s not – if you are not legally represented you are at a massive disadvantage.
+You might wonder if you even stand a chance.

-Now, if you are lucky enough to get Legal Aid, hopefully you’ll be okay, hopefully, the firm that is representing you does actually have the experience of dealing with your type of case and has a good reputation for defending people.
+Now, if you are lucky enough to get legal aid, hopefully the firm that is representing you has the experience of dealing with your type of case and has a good reputation for defending people.

-But what if you don’t qualify for legal aid, what then?
-Whatever happens, it is clear that it is not wise to be unrepresented, the views of some have been recently well publicised:
+But what if you don’t qualify for legal aid?
+Whatever happens, it is clear that it is not wise to be unrepresented.
+The views of some have been recently well publicised: